 This offering is being made on a best efforts basis and we may sell fewer than all of the securities offered hereby and may receive significantly less in net proceeds from this offering.
-Assuming that we receive net proceeds of approximately \$12.9 million from this offering (assuming an offering with gross proceeds of \$15.0 million, and assuming full exercise of pre-funded warrants), we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will satisfy our capital into the middle of 2025 under our current business plan.
+Assuming that we receive net proceeds of approximately \$12.9 million from this offering (assuming an offering with gross proceeds of \$15.0 million), we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will satisfy our capital into the middle of 2025 under our current business plan.
+Assuming that we receive net proceeds of \$11.25 million), we believe that the net proceeds from this offering (assuming an offering, together with our existing cash and cash equivalents, will satisfy our capital needs towards the end of the first quarter of 2025 under our current business plan.
+Assuming that we receive net proceeds of \$11.25 million), we believe that the net proceeds of approximately \$9.5 million from this offering (assuming an offering with gross proceeds of \$11.25 million), we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will satisfy our capital needs towards the end of the first quarter of 2025 under our current business plan.
+Assuming that we receive net proceeds of \$7.5 million), we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, the net proceeds of \$7.5 million), we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will satisfy our capital needs into the beginning of the first quarter of 2025 under our current business plan.
 Without giving effect to the receipt of any proceeds from this offering, we currently estimate that our existing cash and cash equivalents are sufficient to fund business operations until end of April 2024 assuming no income from ongoing business development discussions.